UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/Introduction_to_the_Course.md

    Both Xamarin.Forms, Google Flutter and React Native all have their merits, so to choose a "best" approach is somewhat artificial and risks being opinionated.
 As this course builds on previous courses in C# and design patterns (at the University of Plymouth) and leverages [Microsoft Azure](https://azure.microsoft.com/en-gb/), it made sense to opt for Xamarin.Forms.
 From an educational perspective, Xamarin.Forms is also a good platform to expose learners to abstraction techniques using Object Orientated patterns and the mature C# language and .NET frameworks.

+## Approach
+There are some guiding principles in this course:

+- Teach the minimum API, Terminology and Concepts so the learner can teach themselves from the official documentation
+- Assume only minimal C# and .NET experience (Java would probably be ok) and don't be afraid to repeat topics.
+- There is no such thing as an explaination that is too simple.
+Equally there are no silly questions (only silly answers ;)

+> Anticipate the difficult by managing the easy.
+(Lao Tzu)

+It is sometimes good to see examples of what it possible, but only to set aspiration.
+In the context of this course, special effort is made to provide examples that focus right in or a particular concept (or related concepts).
+Throwing many new concepts into the ring at once can be overwhelming and demotivating.
+Better to study one simple concept well so learners can  apply it to more complex examples (often their own).
+This is not the time and place for fancy and showy examples.

+Loading the short term memory can also result in _cognitive overload_ .
+Where possible, effort is made to keep all relevent information in the near field of view.
+Where not possible, use a diagram to show the bigger picture (e.g. relationship between objects).